-In this paper, we investigate in detail the performance of multilevel modeling of non-Gaussian outcomes in a dyadic setting.
+We therefore investigate in detail here the performance of multilevel modeling of non-Gaussian outcomes in a dyadic setting.
 We first discuss the traditional use of the GLMM and its interpretation, point to its limitations, and explore the potential of some other rather non-standard estimation techniques for these GLMMs.
 Next, we introduce the generalized estimating equations (GEE) approach (Liang and Zeger, 1986) as a viable alternative.
-While multilevel models have become immensely popular for the analyses of correlated data, GEE is relatively unused in the educational and behavioral sciences (Bauer & Sterba, 2011).
-GEE can be considered as an extension of the generalized linear model (GLM) that accommodates correlated outcome data too; but whereas multilevel models explicitly specify the joint distribution of the outcomes, GEE only models the univariate marginal expectations as a function of explanatory variables and empirically accounts for the presence of correlation in the data.
-Simulations for binary and count dyadic data are performed to compare under a wide range of within-dyad correlations and for typical APIM sample sizes the performance of the GEE-approach with different estimation techniques for the multilevel approach.
-Focus in these simulation studies lies on both the estimation of the actor and partner effects and on the estimation of the within-dyad correlation.
+While multilevel models have become immensely popular for the analyses of correlated data, GEE is relatively unused in the educational and behavioral sciences (Bauer & Sterba,

+2011).
+GEE accommodates correlated outcome data too; but whereas multilevel models explicitly specify the joint distribution of the outcomes, GEE only models the univariate marginal expectations as a function of explanatory variables and empirically accounts for the presence of correlation in the data.
+Simulations for binary and count dyadic data are performed to compare, under a wide range of within-dyad correlations and for typical APIM sample sizes, the performance of the GEE-approach with different estimation techniques for the multilevel approach.
+Focus in these simulation studies lies on both the estimation of the actor and partner effects and the estimation of the within-dyad correlation.
 We end with an application of the different approaches to data from the Interdisciplinary Project for the Optimization of Separation Trajectories conducted in Flanders (IPOS) and present two illustrations.
-A first example illustrates the analysis of negatively correlated binary data and investigates the effect of actor's and partner's levels of feeling guilty, during the break-up, on showing so-called forcing behavior or not during the post break-up negotations in 29 ex-couples.
+A first example illustrates the analysis of negatively correlated binary data and investigates the effect of actor's and partner's levels of feeling guilty during the break-up, on showing so-called forcing behavior or not during the postbreak-up negotiations in 29 ex-couples.
 The second example presents the analysis of positively correlated count data and explores in 33 ex-couples the effect of the actor's and partner's level of anxious attachment in their relationship with their ex-partner prior to the break-up on the number of unwanted pursuit behavior (UPB) perpetrations after separation.